Canadian Pacific 2816: CP excursion service and temporary hiatus

 On August 15, 2001, No. 2816 passed its federal boiler inspection, and the following day, the locomotive was fired up for the first time in forty years, performing a series of test runs over three days on CP's Cascade Subdivision between Coquitlam and Mission.
-From September 19 to 23—with Al Broadfoot as the fireman and with Bill Stettler and Doyle McCormack taking turns as the engineer—No. 2816 pulled its first official inaugural excursion out of Port Moody, toured some of the CP mainlines for 672 mi over five days, and then it stopped at CP’s headquarters in Calgary, Alberta.
-(Note: To expand its water capacity, the locomotive was paired with CP auxiliary tender No. 35508, which was formerly paired with Delaware and Hudson 4-6-6-4 "Challenger" No. 1517.)
+From September 19 to 23—with Al Broadfoot as the fireman and with Bill Stettler and Doyle McCormack taking turns as the engineer—No. 2816 pulled its first official excursion out of Port Moody, toured some of the CP mainlines for 672 mi over five days, and then it stopped at CP's headquarters in Calgary, Alberta.
+(Note: To expand its water capacity, the locomotive was paired with CP auxiliary tender No. 35508, which was formerly paired with Delaware and Hudson "Challenger" No. 1517.)
 The locomotive began pulling additional public relations excursions for the Canadian Pacific Railway, and it quickly received the name "The Empress".

 On May 16, 2002, the locomotive pulled two excursions for the West Coast Express.
 Between May 24 and July 8, 2003, No. 2816 toured the CP between Alberta and Ontario, and the purpose of the tour was to spread further public awareness of CP and to raise money for the children's "Breakfast for Learning" program.
 On September 27, No. 2816 visited the Kamloops Heritage Railway and took part in a doubleheader excursion with Canadian National 2-8-0 No. 2141.
 In May 2004, No. 2816 pulled the Royal Canadian Pacific consist while performing a 3,000 mi tour across the CP between Vancouver and Montreal, and it marked the first time in fifty years that a single steam locomotive pulled a cross-country passenger train in Canada, but it was assisted by three CP heritage diesels.

-In early June 2004, the Empress was ferried behind a Soo Line SD60 over the CSX mainline between Buffalo, New York and Chicago, Illinois, and then it travelled to the Twin Cities area in Minnesota to participate in the Grand Excursion 2004 event, which celebrated the 150th anniversary of the Chicago and Rock Island Railroad's celebration train of 1854.
+In early June 2004, the Empress was ferried behind a Soo Line SD60 over the CSX mainline between Buffalo, New York, and Chicago, Illinois, and then it travelled to the Twin Cities area in Minnesota to participate in the Grand Excursion 2004 event, which celebrated the 150th anniversary of the Chicago and Rock Island Railroad's celebration train of 1854.
 No. 2816 pulled multiple public excursions for the event between the Twin Cities and the Quad Cities area in Iowa, using passenger coaches owned by Friends of the 261, and the last train took place on July 3; a doubleheader with Milwaukee Road 261 from St. Paul to La Crescent and return.
 No. 2816 returned from Minnesota to Calgary with a charity train later that same month.